anayjoshi/anayjoshi.github.io/_posts/2015-01-11-python-decorators-explained.md

     print(f1(), f2(4), f3(5, 7))
 ```

 This should print out `15, 26, 55`.
-Hope you got a feel about decorators in this post.
-This code example didn't really talk about the real benefits of using decorators, we can save that discussion for some other day.
-If you are impatient, have a look at [Flash](http://flask.pocoo.org) for a very practical (and perhaps the most popular) example on using decorators in real life.
-Decorators is also used in the [mock](http://mock.readthedocs.org/en/latest/patch.html) library.
-Hmm, I might as well talk about unit testing and mocking in a subsequent post.
+This code example doesn't really talk about the real world usage of decorators; we can save that discussion for some other day.
+If you are impatient, have a look at [Flash](http://flask.pocoo.org) & [mock](http://mock.readthedocs.org/en/latest/patch.html) for very practical (and perhaps the most popular) examples on using decorators in real life.

-Anyways, that is all that I have to say about decorators today.
+That is all that I have to say about decorators today.
 But here is a bonus section.
-Sit back for just a while.
+Sit back for just a while!
 We talked about `*args`, `**kwargs` in the code snippets above.
 If you are not familiar with them yet, read on.

 ## Argument Passing